Climate Resiliency

 Purpose and Objectives

-The AESO is undertaking the development of a Climate Resiliency White Paper to raise awareness and provide stakeholders with an understanding of the importance of resiliency, the AESO’s existing and future plans to improve system resiliency (including Alberta Reliability Standards and/or ISO Rules), system planning considerations, and recommendations (best practices) for stakeholders.
+The AESO is undertaking the development of a Climate Resiliency White Paper to raise awareness and provide stakeholders with an understanding of the importance of resiliency, the AESO’s existing and future plans to improve system resiliency (including Alberta Reliability Standards and/or ISO rules, system planning considerations, etc.) and share best practices for stakeholders.

 The AESO’s Climate Resiliency White Paper intends to cover the following: